320% Sign Up Bonus

 Pontoon (Real Time Gaming version)

 Pontoon is sometimes said to be an early version of blackjack.
-Today Pontoon is offered by Real Time Gaming, Playtech, Microgaming, Betsoft, Galewind Software, and Cryptologic Internet casinos.
-In Pontoon any five-card hand or a pontoon (same thing as a blackjack) pay 2 to 1, including after splitting.
+Today Pontoon is offered by Real Time Gaming, Playtech, Microgaming, Betsoft, Galewind Software, Nucleus and Cryptologic Internet casinos.
+In Pontoon, any five-card hand or a pontoon (same thing as a blackjack) pay 2 to 1, including after splitting.
 However there is no dealer up card and the dealer wins on ties.
 There are several other rule changes from blackjack so read carefully before playing.

 Following are the usual rules.

 - The game is played with eight 52-card decks, or two decks at Bovada.

 - All cards have the same value as in blackjack.

 - The ranking value of hands in pontoon is as follows: